-California DUI law imposes a legal BAC limit for most adult drivers of .08% blood alcohol concentration.
-However, the law imposes an even lower limit for commercial, taxi, limo, rideshare and underage drivers.
+California DUI law imposes a legal alcohol limit for most adult drivers of a .08% blood alcohol concentration.
+However, the law imposes an even lower BAC limit for commercial, taxi, limo, rideshare and underage drivers.

 - Adult drivers (non-commercial vehicles): .08%.1